 7 min read

-The history of the double edged razor began in the early 1900's and is making a big comeback, as they say history repeats itself.
+The history of the safety razor began in the early 1900's and is making a big comeback.
+As they say history repeats itself.
 By some counts, the average man spends over 3,000 hours of his life shaving.
 People have always sought a smooth and close shave, and in pursuit of that goal, traditional wet shaving has lately been steadily increasing in popularity—especially with the double-edge safety razor.

 Though the safety razor lapsed in popularity over the last 50 years in favor of convenient cartridge razors, men are becoming more interested in returning to one of the razor's most revolutionary innovations.